Cray-HPE/docs-csm/upgrade/prepare_for_upgrade.md

    maintained by the remaining two nodes.
 If one of those two nodes has a fault before the third node completes its upgrade, then quorum would be lost.

-1. Recommended backup/export of some services

-    1. Backup Nexus data.
-Refer to [Nexus Export and Restore](../operations/package_repository_management/Nexus_Export_and_Restore.md) to export Nexus data.
-       This will take around 1 hour for every 60 GiB of data in the `nexus-data` PVC.
-This is recommended to take prior to running any upgrade steps.

 1. Check for BOS, CFS, CRUS, FAS, or NMD sessions.

     1. (`ncn-m001#`) Ensure that these services do not have any sessions in progress.